 Early Artery Damage

 More specifically, the atherosclerosis was in the aorta.
-This can lead to a domino effect where strokes, heart attacks, and other vascular disease frequently occur.
+This can lead to a domino effect where strokes, heart attacks, and other vascular diseases frequently occur.

 The good news is even if you're over 34, you can gradually repair this issue if you quit smoking.
 It's all the more reason to stop smoking now if you're still in your teens, 20's or early 30s.
 Health repair occurs much quicker, and you'll be able to enjoy better life quality as you head into middle age.